 Really?
 Yes, you must clean your camera lens regularly especially if you take pictures with your cell phone.
 Because we use your mobile phones so much, it is very easy to touch the lens with your sweaty fingers.
 Lots of fingerprints on the lens will eventually turn into blurry photos.
 So, make a habit of cleaning your lens when you take pictures.
 Yes you should have piece of cloth for cleaning your lens, but even using the inside of your cotton t-shirt will work great.

-2. Focus on what you like about what you see
+2. Focus on what you like

 This is probably the simplest principle for taking great travel photos but it is the most powerful and it is the most ignored by photographers.
 In other words, when you want to take a picture ask yourself what is it about what you are looking at that made you think you want to take a picture.
 The more specific you can answer the better your photograph will be.